FNALssi/spack-mpd/doc/Helpers.md

 A `repo spec` can be:

-- any repository name listed by the `spack mpd --help-repos` option, or
+- any repository name listed by the `spack mpd git-clone --help-repos` option, or
 - any URL to a Git repository.

 > [!WARNING]